ASU-Vibe-Coding-Centre/mcp-learning/advanced/04-basic-mcp-server/README.md

 - Common error handling approaches
 - Comprehensive comments explaining each section

-### Check the Cheat Sheet
+### Quick Reference

-See `resources/cheatsheets/mcp-cheatsheet.md` for quick reference on:
+For quick reference on:
 - Tool schema syntax
 - Common type definitions
 - Handler patterns
 - Error handling templates

+See the examples in this module for complete working implementations.

 ## Key Takeaways